 About your Raspberry Pi

-Raspberry Pi is a miniaturized ARM computer that could run different operating systems.
+Raspberry Pi is a miniaturized ARM computer that can run different operating systems.
 By default, this would run a variant of Debian Linux customized for this device, called Raspbian.
 On the Raspberry Pi 2 you can also install Ubuntu, RiscOS, and recently even a slimmed-down, custom version of Windows 10.
 Of course, we need to keep in mind that the CPU is not very powerful, and the Raspberry Pi device does not have a lot of memory: the B version has 512MB RAM, and the latest version (Pi 2) has 1GB of RAM, which happens to be the maximum memory supported by the ARM7 CPU.
-This is definitely not enough memory to do any fancy computing: as of the writing of the book there is no easy way to install a popular browser.
-The chromium browser is supported, but Google chrome is not yet available: even if it would be, it is too big for the available system resources to do anything you are accustomed to on a regular computer.
+This is definitely not enough memory to do any fancy computing: as of the writing of this book there is no easy way to install a popular browser.
+The chromium browser is supported, but Google Chrome is not yet available: even if it would be, it is too big for the available system resources to do anything you are accustomed to on a regular computer.

 What the Raspberry Pi loses in terms of computing power, it makes up with the very low power usage and the ability to connect smart devices and accessories like LED lights, relays, motors, camera, pressure, acceleration, and humidity sensors, to name just a few.